IceHe/lib/snips/books/designing-data-intensive-applications.md

 _Data locality for queries ( 查询的数据局部性 )_

-- _A document is usually stored as a single continuous string, encoded as JSON, XML, or a binary variant thereof (such as MongoDB’s BSON)._
+- _A document is usually stored as a single continuous string, encoded as JSON, XML, or a binary variant thereof (such as MongoDB's BSON)._
 - If your application often needs to access the entire document (for example, to render it on a web page), there is a performance advantage to this **storage locality**.
 - _If data is split across multiple tables, multiple index lookups are required to retrieve it all, which may require more disk seeks and take more time._